HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 **SPOILER**
 - /spoiler &lt;text / images&gt; = hide text and images in a spoiler block

-**LINKS / IMAGES**
+**LINKS / IMAGES / GIRL POSES**
 - Links and images are clickable and open in a new tab.
-Post a URL to an image and it will be embedded in the chat.
+Post a URL to an image or a girl pose and it will be embedded in the chat.

 **EMOJIS**
 - Check out the Emojis / GIFs Picker "EmojiKeyboard" for the current list.
 You can add custom emojis by clicking on the + sign